 The foot fetish king: Ranking Quentin Tarantino’s most tedious tropes

-If the hype surrounding the movie at the Sony Pictures CinemaCon presentation is to be believed, Quentin Tarantino’s new movie Once Upon a Time In Hollywood could be one of his best!
-Of course, no actual footage has even filmed for the upcoming 1969 LA-set fantasia (due for release August 9 2019) but if the key players involved in the movie are to be believed, it’s going to be nothing short of a masterpiece – and what invested reason could they possibly have in stretching the truth?
+If the hype surrounding the movie at the Sony Pictures CinemaCon presentation is to be believed, Quentin Tarantino’s new movie Once Upon a Time In Hollywood could be one of his best.
+Of course, the upcoming 1969 LA-set fantasia isn’t due for release until August 9, but if its reception so far is to be believed, it’s going to be nothing short of a masterpiece – and what vested reason could they possibly have to stretch the truth?

 Though few other details were spilled regarding the movie, we’re already expecting a few definite Tarantino tropes to take place during the movie.
 When it comes to the clichés of his own movie universe, the man simply cannot help himself.
 Here’s a ranking of nine of the worst Tarantino clichés he keeps returning to in his movies.

 9. The impromptu dance number

 Think of Arlene (Vanessa Ferlito) in Death Proof giving a lapdance to Stuntman Mike, Mia and Vincent’s perfectly executed shakedown in Jack Rabbit Slims, or Simone (Hattie Winston) giving a glammed up performance of The Supremes’ “Baby Love” to Louis Gara (Robert De Niro) in Jackie Brown.
 We’re not mad at these scenes, but we’re just glad Tarantino has chilled this particular trope in some of his more recent movies.

 8. Casting icons of the 70s in a major role